 The atheists say that each religion claims that they are right and that all the other religions are wrong.
 The atheists also say that each religion is correct in what they say, making all religions false.
 But in chapter 42, paragraph 13 in the Quran, God says that the same religion that He has for you is the same faith He enjoined on Noah, Abraham, Moses, Jesus, and Mohammed.
 And that the believers should remain steadfast in faith and make no divisions in religion.
-Also, in 6:59 in the Quran, God says that those who divide their religion and break up into sects have no part in them.
+Also, in 6:59 in the Quran, God says that those who divide their religion into sects have no part in them.
 According to these statements from the Quran, those who believe in God, no matter which Prophet they follow, belong to the same religion.

 Suppose all prophets received the same message from God.
 In that case, the original understanding must have been lost for our faiths to be separate religions today.
 The Christians say that Jesus is the son of God.
 But in the Quran, God says that Jesus is just one of His honored prophets and that God is high above having a son.
 So, there is undoubtedly a separation between Christians and those who follow the Quran because of Jesus.
 Yet, the Muslims claim that Mohammed is the best and more significant Messenger because he was the last Prophet.
 But, I have not found any support for this belief and practice in the Quran.
 In the Quran, 4:152, 2:285, and 3:84, God commands the believers not to make any distinction between any of His prophets and messengers.
 And in 3:144 in the Quran, God says that Mohammed is no more than a messenger, like the Prophets that came before him.

 I understand why it was necessary when Prophet Mohammed lived to remind everyone that Mohammed was just the Messenger of God and not God.
 The Christians had claimed that Jesus was the son of God before them, and I am sure that God and His new believers didn't want to see a repeat of that mistake.
 So, they added when someone spoke of God that Mohammed was not God, but just His Messenger.
 However, I believe that adding that Prophet Mohammed is the Messenger of God every time we mention God after his death on earth implies that Mohammed is more important than the other prophets.
-I think we shouldn't consider Adam more significant because he was the first Prophet.
+We shouldn't consider Adam more significant because he was the first Prophet.
 Abraham higher because God made him the father of religion.
 Moses was more exceptional because God spoke to him directly.
 Jesus is more significant because of his virgin birth, nor Mohammed the greatest because he was the last Prophet.
 May God's peace and blessings be with them all.
 In the Quran, God tells the believers that we must learn from all His Prophet's examples, and they worshiped the same God representing the same religion.
 I do not doubt God commands the believers not to distinguish between the Prophets because this will create divisions in their religion.
 And, all divisions and sects in religion give Satan power over humanity to manipulate enmity and hatred between God-fearing people.
 In Q49:13, God said that He made us into different nations and tribes to get to know one another not to despise one another.
 But only the understanding and practice of righteousness that God gives us in religion can bridge our differences and create peace and cooperation between nations and tribes.